woa-a52s/Samsung-A52s-5G-Guides/Install/Manual-Guide/InstallWindowsManually.md

 > [!WARNING]
 From now on we will assume X: is the Win partition and that S: is the ESP partition for all the commands.
 You very very likely used other letters, or have to use other letters.
 Replace them correctly with what you previously picked or you will lose data on your PC.

 - We will need our install.wim file now.
-If you haven't it already, you can [use this guide](../ISO/GetWindows.md).
+If you haven't retrieved a Windows ISO yet, you can [use this guide](../ISO/GetWindows.md).
 When you are ready, run these commands:

 ```batch
 dism /apply-image /ImageFile:"<path to install.wim>" /index:1 /ApplyDir:X:\